palmercluff/computer-science-essentials/README.md

     (setq evil-default-state 'emacs) ;; changes default state to emacs
     ```
   - When using evil-mode, `C-z` is used by default to switch between Vi and Emacs modes
+  - As an alternative to EVIL, Emacs has `viper-mode` installed by default
 - NeoTree
   - In .emacs:
     ```